Broadfield Stadium

-The Broadfield Stadium is a multi-purpose stadium in Crawley, England.
-It is currently used mostly for football matches and is the home ground of Crawley Town F.C.
-The stadium has a capacity of 6,134 people, and is owned by Crawley Borough Council.
+The Broadfield Stadium is a multi-purpose stadium in Crawley, West Sussex, England.
+It is currently used mostly for football matches and is the home ground of Crawley Town F.C., Brighton & Hove Albion W.F.C. and the Sealand national football team.
+The stadium has a capacity of 5,567 people, and is owned by Crawley Borough Council.

-Between 2013 and 2018, the stadium was named the Checkatrade.com Stadium as part of a sponsorship deal.
-In late 2018, the stadium was renamed "The Peoples Pension Stadium" as part of a new sponsorship deal.
-For the 2022/23 Season, the stadium has reverted back to being named the "Broadfield Stadium".
+Between 2013 and 2018, the stadium was named the Checkatrade.com Stadium for sponsorship purposes.
+In late 2018 it was renamed The People's Pension Stadium as part of a new sponsorship deal.
+For the 2022/23 Season, the stadium has reverted to being named the Broadfield Stadium.

 History

-Crawley Town FC spent 48 years at their Town Mead home until the land was sold to developers in 1997.
+Crawley Town FC spent 48 years at its Town Mead home until the land was sold to developers in 1997.
 The club then moved to the Broadfield Stadium, about two miles across town.

 In January 2012 the application for the new 2,000-seater East Stand (and facilities including new turnstiles and Premier League standard flood lights) was accepted by Crawley Borough Council.
 The upgrade is required to meet the league rules which require a minimum 5,000 capacity stadium.
 After just one week of construction, the new East Stand was completed on 2 April 2012, bringing the total capacity of the Broadfield Stadium to 5,500.
 Upon completion, Crawley's first game with the new stand was against League Two side Crewe Alexandra on 6 April.
 The match ended in a 1–1 draw, with a new record crowd of 4,723, the previous best being 4,522.

-The record attendance reached 5,880 on Saturday 5 January 2013 when Crawley Town hosted Reading in the FA Cup.
+The record attendance reached 5,572 on Saturday 7 October 2023 when Crawley Town hosted Wrexham in League Two.

-Between 2013 and 2018, the stadium was called The Checkatrade.com Stadium as part of a sponsorship deal with the online trades comparison company Checkatrade.